What An Executor Can And Cannot Do In Texas banner Texas

 What is the role of an executor in managing taxes for an estate in Texas?

 Executors file estate taxes and make sure all tax bills are paid.
-They need to keep good records and look for any deductions or tax breaks.
+They must keep good records and look for deductions or tax breaks.

 Can beneficiaries in Texas question the actions of an executor?